zzdjk6/silverstripe-imagelinkupgrade/README.md

 "require-dev": {
     "zzdjk6/silverstripe-imagelinkupgrade": "^1.0"
 },
-...(below won't be necessary after publish to packagist.org)...
+...(below will not be necessary after publish to packagist.org)...
 "repositories": [
     {
         "type": "vcs",